things4u/ESP-1ch-Gateway/README.md

 # Getting Started

 It is recommended to compile and start the single channel gateway with as little modificatons as possible.
-This means that you should use the default settings in the configuration files as much as possible and only change the SSID/Password for your WiFi setup and the pins of your ESP8266 that you use in loraModem.h.
+This means that you should use the default settings in the 2 configuration files as much as possible and only change the SSID/Password for your WiFi setup and the pins of your ESP8266 that you use in loraModem.h.
 This section describes the minimum of configuration necessary to get a working gateway which than can be configured further using the webpage.

 1. Unpack the source code including the libraries in a separate folder.
 2. Connect the gateway to a serial port of your computer, and configure that port in the IDE.
 Switch on the Serial Monitor for the gateway.
 As the Wemos chip does not contain any code, you will probably see nothing on the Serial Monitor.
-3. Modify the _loraModem.h file and change the "struct pins" area and configure either for a traditional (=Comresult) PCB or configure for a Hallard PCB where the dio0, dio1 and dio2 pins are shared.
+3. If necessary, modify the _loraModem.h file and change the "struct pins" area and configure either for a traditional (=Comresult) PCB or configure for a Hallard PCB where the dio0, dio1 and dio2 pins are shared.
 You HAVE to check this section.
+In the configGway.h file the most used pin-outs are documented so it might be that you use a standard pin-out
-4. Edit the ESP-sc-gway.h file and adapt the "wpas" structure. `Make sure that the first line of this structure remains empty and put the SSID and Password of your router on the second line of the array.
+4. Edit the configNode.h file and adapt the "wpas" structure.
+Make sure that the first line of this structure remains empty and put the SSID and Password of your router on the second line of the array.
 5. In the preferences part of the IDE, set the location of your sketch to the place where you put the sketch on your computer.
-This will make sure that for example the required libraries that are shipped with this sketch in the libraries folder can be found by the compiler
+This will make sure that for example the required libraries that are shipped with this sketch in the libraries folder can be found by the compiler.
 6. If not yet done: Load the support for ESP8266 in your IDE. <Tools><Board><Board Manager...>
 7. Load the other necessary libraries that are not shipped with this sketch in your IDE.
 Goto <Sketch><Include Library><Manage Libraries...> in the IDE to do so.
-- ArduinoJson (version 6.13.0)
+Most of the include files can be loaded through this library section.
+Some cannot and are shipped with the Gateway.

 - WifiManager (Version 0.12.0 by Tzapu)
-- LoRaCode (Version unknown, see library shipped)
+- LoRaCode (Version 1.0.0, see library shipped)
-- gBase64
+- gBase64 (changed name from Adam Rudd's Base64 version)

 Through Library Manager:

+- ArduinoJson (version 6.12.0)
+- Heltec ESP32 Dev-Boards (Version 1.0.6)
+- Heltec ESL8266 Dev-Boards (Version 1.0.2)
 - SPI (Version 1.0.0)
 - SPIFFS (Version 1.0.0)
-- Streaming (Version 1.1.0)
+- Streaming (Version 5.0.0)
 - Ticker (Version 1.1.0)
 - Time (Version 1.5.0)
 - TinyGPS++ (Version 1.0.0)